Talent portfolio

 Kyowa Kirin Group conducts an engagement survey (Global Engagement And Motivation Survey) every year as a key indicator for maximizing the capabilities of each and every employee, and this survey is used to identify issues of organizational improvement and to consider measures to revitalize the organization.
 This survey focuses on two key factors for employees to maximize their abilities: "Employee Engagement" which indicates the degree of commitment to the company and the willingness to take voluntary action at work, and "Employee Enablement" which indicates achievement of the right person in the right position and work environment improvement to bring out the best in employees.
 Also, "Diversity and Inclusion" has been added to the indicators since 2020, so that diversity can be our strength.

-According to the results of the 2023 survey, Employee Engagement improved by the same level as the previous year, Employee Enablement by 1 point, and Diversity and Inclusion by 1 point*1.
+According to the results of the 2024 survey, Employee Engagement improved by the same level as the previous year, Employee Enablement by 1 point.

-Based on the findings of the survey, we are developing improvement plans and incorporating them into the action plans of every organization.
+Based on the findings of the survey, improvement plans are developed by every organization within the company.
 We will continue to steadily implement PDCA cycles to resolve these issues.

 Specific Initiatives

-In Japan Region, we introduced a job-based grade and compensation system based on the global grading in April 2023.
-In addition to talent management of “the right person in the right position” within One Kyowa Kirin structure, we also enlightened our employees on the importance of taking ownership of their own careers.
-We have prepared job descriptions for all the management positions and disclosed them to all employees.
-Furthermore, we will increase the number of positions of internal job posting and its frequency, so that each individual will find a career that they want to realize within the Kyowa Kirin Group, and the company will support their efforts to realize this.
+Furthermore, we will increase the number of positions of internal job posting and its frequency, so that each individual will find a career they want to realize within the Kyowa Kirin Group, and the company will support their efforts to realize this.
 Based on such an equal relationship committed to each other’s growth, we will plan and implement various related measures.

 [Various related measures]